What to Plant in January-Zones 1-10

 Plant Your Seeds Deep Enough

-One thing that many tend to do is plant their seeds too deep.
+One thing that many tend to do is plant their seeds too deeply.
 If you plant them too deeply, they won’t sprout.
 The rule of thumb is to plant your seeds 2-3 times as deep as the seed is wide.
 For example, a bean would be sewn about an inch deep.

 Place Seeds in a Warm Location